 - Superhero Episode: Stretch Dude and Clobber Girl protect Lucy Lawless from The Collector.

-- The Comic Book Guy saying that he fell for a ruse "So hackneyed it would make Stan Lee blush!"
+- The Comic Book Guy saying that he fell for a ruse "So hackneyed, it would make Stan Lee blush!"
 He also notes that his phaser has only been fired once, to prevent William Shatner from making another album.

 - Totally Not a Werewolf: Ned Flanders!
 Except that he is a werewolf.

 - A Wizard Did It: This episode is the Trope Namer, which comes from a line from Lucy Lawless (the actress who plays the titular character of Xena: Warrior Princess) as a quick way to answer fans complicated questions.Professor Frink: (after Lucy Lawless established the phrase) But in episode AG4 —

 Lucy Lawless: Wizard.